Rocky111245/Greedy-Algorithm-for-Parcel-Loading/README.md

 truck in the order that it arrives at the Kuala Lumpur station.
 When the next parcel does not fit into the truck due to the maximum weight the truck is allowed to carry, the truck drives off to Singapore.

--A transportation company ships parcels between Kuala Lumpur and Singapore.
+A transportation company that operates between Kuala Lumpur and Singapore has reached out for consultation.
+They're experiencing challenges with:

+- **Volume**: The high volume of parcels necessitates multiple trucks each day for transportation.
--Each truck has a maximum weight capacity, WT.
+- **Truck Capacity**: Each truck has a set weight limit, represented as `WT`.
--Parcels arrive sequentially and each parcel Pi has a weight Wi -Company policy requires parcels to be shipped in the order they arrive, as the items in the parcels are perishable.
--All parcels must be shipped within the same day they are received.
--There are only 5 trucks available each day, and each has the same maximum weight.
--The current loading strategy is to load parcels into the truck in the order they arrive.
-If the next parcel does not fit, the truck departs.
+- **Parcel Sequence**: Parcels, represented as \( P_i \), arrive sequentially at the Kuala Lumpur station and each has a weight \( W_i \).
+- **Station Limitations**: The station can only accommodate one truck at any given moment.
+- **Company Policy**:
+  - Parcels need to be shipped in their arrival sequence due to their perishable nature.
+  - Every parcel should be dispatched on its arrival day.
+- **Truck Availability**: Only 5 trucks, all with the same weight capacity, are at disposal each day.
+- **Current Strategy**: Parcels are loaded based on their arrival.
+If a parcel can't fit into the current truck due to weight constraints, that truck heads to Singapore, making way for the next one.

+The objective is to assess and potentially refine the current loading strategy for efficiency.

 ## Code:
 ```